The Balboa Island Museum has an array of local history displays. We collaborate with the community for special exhibits on loan from our residents.

 The legend as a local

 John Wayne Enterprises is pleased to present a curated show of images and memorabilia that showcase the Duke’s life at home.
 Hosted by the Balboa Island Museum, the exhibit features images of John Wayne at his house in the Bay Shores neighborhood of Newport Beach, on his boat the Wild Goose (still docked here in Newport) and enjoying life around Southern California and the Pacific Coastline.
 Opening on what would have been John Wayne’s 110th Birthday on May 26TH, this temporary exhibit lets visitors get a sense of how John Wayne interacted with the place many of us still call home.
 Included with the exhibit will be a selection of John Wayne memorabilia and a brand new Newport Beach capsule collection with proceeds benefitting the John Wayne Cancer Foundation and the Balboa Island Museum.
-Stop by between May 26th and Labor Day weekend to view “John Wayne – At Home in SoCal, 1920 – 1979” and support the John Wayne Cancer Foundation
+Stop by between May 26th and September 30 to view “John Wayne – At Home in SoCal, 1920 – 1979” and support the John Wayne Cancer Foundation

 – Curated by Amy Shepherd and Bonny Taylor